edgedb/easy-edgedb/README.md

 Some other functions for strings are:

-- `find()` This gives the index of the first match it finds, or -1 if it can't find anything:
+- `find()` This gives the index of the first match it finds, and returns `-1` if it can't find anything:

 `SELECT find(BookExcerpt.excerpt, 'sofa');` produces `{-1, 151}`.
 That's because first `BookExcerpt.excerpt` doesn't have the word `sofa`, while the second has it at index 151.